bootphon/phonemizer/README.md

 	    yucatec	  -> ./phonemizer/share/yucatec.g2p

-  Instead of a language you can also provide a file specifying a grapheme to phoneme mapping (see the files above for exemples).
+  Instead of a language you can also provide a file specifying a grapheme to phone mapping (see the files above for exemples).

 * Languages supported by espeak are (espeak-ng supports even more of them), type `phonemize --help` for an exhaustive list: